Medical expert of the article

 Differential diagnosis

-Excretion of proteins with urine reaches significant values (more than 3 g / day) with chronic and, more rarely, acute glomerulonephritis, glomerulonephritis in systemic diseases (systemic lupus erythematosus, purpura Schonlein-Henoch), kidney damage in subacute infective endocarditis and paraproteinemia (multiple myeloma, mixed cryoglobulinemia), thrombosis of the renal veins, as well as with diabetic nephropathy.
+Excretion of proteins in urine reaches significant values (more than 3 g/day) in chronic and, less commonly, acute glomerulonephritis, glomerulonephritis in systemic diseases (systemic lupus erythematosus, Henoch-Schonlein purpura), kidney damage in subacute infective endocarditis and paraproteinemia (multiple myeloma, mixed cryoglobulinemia), renal vein thrombosis, and also in diabetic nephropathy.

-Moderate, including "trace" (less than 1 g / day) proteinuria is detected not only in patients with chronic glomerulonephritis, or in the context of systemic diseases, but also in vascular nephropathies, including kidney damage in essential arterial hypertension, nodular polyarteritis and atherosclerotic stenosis of the renal arteries (ischemic kidney disease).
+Moderate, including “trace” (less than 1 g/day) proteinuria is found not only in patients with chronic glomerulonephritis, Bright's disease or in the context of systemic diseases, but also in vascular nephropathies, including kidney damage in essential arterial hypertension, nodular polyarteritis and atherosclerotic stenosis of the renal arteries (ischemic kidney disease).

-Important concomitant proteinuria changes in urinary sediment and kidney function.
-In most chronic nephropathies, proteinuria, as a rule, is combined with erythrocyte.
-The isolated nature of proteinuria, often nephrotic, is associated with thrombosis of the renal veins and, especially, amyloidosis of the kidneys.
-Preservation of significant excretion of proteins in the urine with persistent or rapidly increasing impairment of kidney function is characteristic of amyloidosis of the kidneys, as well as for diabetic nephropathy.
+Important are the changes in urinary sediment and renal function accompanying proteinuria.
+In most chronic nephropathies, proteinuria is usually combined with erythrocyturia.
+Isolated proteinuria, often nephrotic, is characteristic of renal vein thrombosis and, especially, renal amyloidosis.
+Preservation of significant excretion of proteins in the urine with persistent or rapidly increasing deterioration of renal function is characteristic of renal amyloidosis, as well as diabetic nephropathy.

-The presence of microalbuminuria in patients with type 1 and type 2 diabetes with essential arterial hypertension reliably indicates the development of kidney damage.
+The presence of microalbuminuria in patients with diabetes mellitus types 1 and 2 with essential arterial hypertension reliably indicates the development of kidney damage.

 Who to contact?

-Impact on proteinuric remodeling tubulointerstition is one of the most effective ways that inhibit the progression of chronic renal failure ("Nephroprotective strategy").
+Impact on proteinuric remodeling of tubulointerstitium is one of the most effective ways to slow down the progression of chronic renal failure (“Nephroprotective strategy”).

 Forecast

-The dynamics of the excretion of proteins with urine is important in the appointment of pathogenetic therapy.
-The relatively rapid decrease in proteinuria is seen as a favorable prognostic sign.
+The dynamics of protein excretion with urine is important when prescribing pathogenetic therapy.
+A relatively rapid decrease in proteinuria is considered a favorable prognostic sign.

-Timely diagnosis and treatment of proteinuria can in most cases prevent or at least reduce the rate of progression of most chronic nephropathies.
+Timely diagnosis and treatment of proteinuria in most cases allows us to prevent or at least reduce the rate of progression of most chronic nephropathies.

-Microalbuminuria is considered as a marker of generalized endothelial dysfunction, which indicates a significant deterioration in not only the kidney prognosis, but also an increase in the risk of cardiovascular complications, including in people who do not suffer from disorders of carbohydrate metabolism (see " Clinical Study of Urine " .
+Microalbuminuria is considered as a marker of generalized endothelial dysfunction, which indicates a significant deterioration not only in the renal prognosis, but also an increased risk of cardiovascular complications, including in individuals who do not suffer from carbohydrate metabolism disorders (see " Clinical examination of urine ").